-So you’ve found yourself here, on my tiny little blog.
-Welcome!
-I’m guessing because one too many gift giving incidents have gone bad.
+So you’ve found yourself here because of one too many gift giving incidents have gone bad.
 Don’t worry, I’m pretty sure we’ve all been there.

 If you were at my wedding, and you heard my brothers’ speeches, you know that I am the queen of a sour poker face when it comes to receiving gifts.
 I consider it as a compliment.
 It means I’m a horrible liar. 😉

 Maybe you’re here because you have someone who simply already has All.
 The.
 Things.
 And finding a gift that’s new and will be loved is an impossible task.

 Ooooor, maybe you’re here because a loved one is a new found minimalist.
 So getting them something isn’t really a great gift option anymore.

 But alas, you are on this post, searching for an answer to finally appease your loved one.
 Don’t worry.
 I’m here to help.
 Here’s a list of ten items to get your loved one that doesn’t involve anything!

 10 Gifts For The Minimalist, The Person Who Has Everything, Or The Person Who Hates Everything